maize-genetics/phg_v2/docs/export_data.md

   + gVCF (`gvcf`) data
 * `--sample-names` - a comma (`,`) separated list of sample IDs.
 * `-o` - output directory of VCF data.
+* `--regions-file` - a file of positions to be exported.
+Can be a bedfile or a vcf file.

 > [!NOTE]
 > Make sure there is no whitespace between sample IDs.
 For example: